gregives/eleventy-load-website/src/usage.md

 ## 3. Install loaders

 Loaders are the brains of eleventy-load; without them, nothing will happen.
-Say we want to import Sass files just like we would import CSS files, with a `link` element.
+Say that we want to import Sass files like we would import CSS files, with a `link` element.

 ```html
 <link rel="stylesheet" href="styles.scss">